Bernard Pollard

-Bernard Karmell Pollard (born December 23, 1984) is a former American football safety.
-He played college football at Purdue University, and was drafted by the Kansas City Chiefs in the second round of the 2006 NFL Draft.
+Bernard Karmell Pollard (born December 23, 1984) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Purdue Boilermakers, and was selected by the Kansas City Chiefs in the second round of the 2006 NFL draft.
 He has also played for the Houston Texans, Baltimore Ravens and Tennessee Titans.
-Pollard was dubbed "The Bonecrusher" while at Purdue for his hard hits and tackles, and acquired the nickname "Patriot-Killer" as a professional, after inflicting injuries which would ultimately alter four New England Patriots seasons, including ending Patriots quarterback Tom Brady's 2008 season.
+Pollard was dubbed "the Bonecrusher" while at Purdue for his hard hits and tackles, and acquired the nickname "Patriot-Killer" as a professional, after inflicting injuries which would ultimately alter four New England Patriots seasons, including ending Patriots quarterback Tom Brady's 2008 season.

-Early years
+Early life

 Pollard attended South Side High School in Fort Wayne, Indiana, and was a letterman in football, basketball and track & field.
 In football, as a senior, he was selected as The News-Sentinel Area Player of the Year, and was a first-team All-State honoree.
 In track, he competed in the long jump (PR of 6.60m) and as a member of the 4 × 100 m (42.83s) relay squad.